How to Right-Click on a Mac: Every Method by Device (2026)

 #Why Isn’t Right-Click Working on Your Mac?

 A right-click that suddenly stops is frustrating, but it’s rarely a hardware fault.
-In our experience, a changed setting or a stalled input process is behind it almost every time.
+A changed setting or a stalled input process is usually behind it.

 Work through these in order: